 And, here’s one of the most important aspects of the kingdom.
 A person will change not because of commandments and laws.
 They change within and have a real relationship with Father God through Jesus Christ by the work of the Holy Spirit.
 It’s not by laws and commandments, but by love.
 THAT’S WHAT THE KINGDOM OF GOD IS LIKE.
 Has the mustard seed been planted within your heart?
 You know by your growing in God’s garden.
 Has the yeast of the Holy Spirit changed your composition within?
 You know by your expanding in your relationship with God?
 Let’s read our passage again and see if we understand what the kingdom is.

-It is impossible to understand the kingdom of God, what it is, and how it works unless we understand these principles.
-If amustard seed is planted, it will grow all by itself.
+Without understanding these principles it is impossible to understand the kingdom of God, what it is, and how it works.
+If a mustard seed is planted, it will grow all by itself.
 If yeast is mixed into flour, it will work all through the dough.
 The mustard seed simply needs someone to plant it.
 It does the rest.
 The yeast simply needs someone to mix it in.
 It does the rest.
 So, have you planted any tiny kingdom seeds in anyone lately?
 Have you mixed any kingdom yeast into anyone lately?

 Other Related Sermons: